-The Complicated Reality of JFK Jr. and Carolyn Bessette's Relationship
+The Complicated Reality of John F. Kennedy Jr. and Carolyn Bessette's Tragic, Legendary Love Story - E!
+Online

 Carolyn wore an instantly iconic Narciso Rodriguez crepe silk slip dress and Manolo Blahnik heels.
 John wore a dark blue suit and his father's watch.
 Caroline was Carolyn's matron of honor (at John's request), while her daughters Rose and Tatiana were flower girls and son Jack was the ringbearer.
 Anthony Radziwill was John's best man.
 Sen. Ted Kennedy and John Perry Barlow were also among the 50 people who made the cut.

-They enlisted trusted Kennedy wedding photographer Denis Reggie to chronicle their big day, and he's the one who shot that one photo that made the rounds, of John kissing his bride's hand as they left the church.
+They enlisted trusted Kennedy wedding photographer Denis Reggie to chronicle their big day, and he's the one who shot that one photo released to the press, of John kissing his bride's hand as they left the church.

+"The elegance and less being more and not making it a grand occasion but a warm and loving, memorable weekend—I thought that they pulled it off magnificently," Reggie remembered to TODAY in 2021.
+Of the image he captured, "I thought there was a magic there.
+You can see in her face, in Carolyn's face, surprise and elation and love and romance and all those wonderful things."

 On Sept.
-23, a memo went out to the staff at George, shared by the magazine's creative director, Matt Berman, in his 2014 book JFK Jr., George and Me:
+23, 1996, a memo went out to the staff at George, as shared by the magazine's creative director, Matt Berman, in his 2014 book JFK Jr., George, & Me:

 "To: All the Gentlewomen and Gentlemen of George